PandABlocks/PandABlocks-client/docs/tutorials/commandline-hdf.rst

 =========================================

 This tutorial shows how to use the commandline tool to save an HDF file from the PandA for each PCAP acquisition.
-It assumes that you have followed the `load-save` tutorial to setup the PandA.
+It assumes that you have followed the `tutorial-load-save` tutorial to setup the PandA.

 Capturing some data